39aldo39/klfc/README.md

 ##### PKL #####
     --pkl-compact            Set PKL to compact mode
 ##### XKB #####
-    --xkb-custom-shortcut-positions
-                             Use the shortcut positions from the ‘shortcutPos’ attributes for shortcuts in XKB
+    --xkb-custom-shortcuts   Use the shortcut positions from the ‘shortcutPos’ attributes for shortcuts in XKB
     --xkb-redirect-all       Always use the ‘redirect’ action in XKB, if possible.
                              This may help some programs detect special actions on different layers.
+    --xkb-redirect-clears-extend
-    --xkb-redirect-if-extend Always use the ‘redirect’ action in XKB if the extend modifier (LevelFive) is active, if possible.
+                             Clear the extend modifier (LevelFive) in redirect actions.
 This may help some programs detect special actions on the extend layer.